pinzger/pinzger.github.io/_pages/home.md

 -->

 #### VST 2021
 I am co-organizing the [4th Workshop on Validation, Analysis and Evolution of Software Tests](https://vst2021.scch.at/) (VST 2021) co-located with [SANER 2021](https://saner2021.shidler.hawaii.edu/).
-We welcome full, position, and tool-demo papers until December 11th, 2020.
+We welcome the submission of full, position, and tool-demo papers.
 Check our web-site for more information.